ynashed/bionemo-fw-ea/docs/bionemo/inference-triton-fw.md

 This section will use the pre-trained BioNeMo checkpoints to demonstrate NVIDIA [Triton Inference Server](https://github.com/triton-inference-server).
 [PyTriton](https://github.com/triton-inference-server/pytriton), which is a Flask/FastAPI-like interface that simplifies Triton deployment in Python environments will be used.

 ## Prerequisites

 * Linux OS
 * Pascal, Volta, Turing, or an NVIDIA Ampere architecture-based GPU.
 * NVIDIA Driver
+* CUDA toolkit installed
 * Docker

+## Using Predefined Server-Client Scripts

+BioNeMo comes with a set of example scripts for inference with PyTriton.
+If you would like to skip to using these, see the [BioNeMo PyTriton README](./bionemo/triton/README.md) file for instructions and detailed documentation.

 ## Detailed Example with ESM-1nv